Pelvic floor physical therapy, a holistic approach

 Integrative pelvic therapy for chronic pelvic pain

-When muscles are tight from pain, the restricted blood flow and decreased mobility contributes to the pain experience.
+When pelvic floor muscles are tight or guarding from pain, the restricted blood flow and decreased mobility contribute to chronic pelvic pain.

 Learn more about pelvic pain treatment here.